 Operating system: Mention all the operating systems where you found the bug.
-Operating systems like Windows, Linux, Unix, SunOS, Mac OS.
-Mention the different OS versions also like Windows NT, Windows 2000, Windows XP etc, if applicable.
+Operating systems like Windows, Linux, Unix, SunOS, and Mac OS.
+Also, mention the different OS versions like Windows NT, Windows 2000, Windows XP, etc., if applicable.

 Priority: When should a bug be fixed?
 Priority is generally set from P1 to P5.
 P1 as “fix the bug with the highest priority” and P5 as ” Fix when time permits”.